Our home

 Location

-Birmingham is a vibrant, well-connected city at the heart of the UK, offering a rich blend of culture, history, and green spaces—making it a great place for young people to live, learn, and grow.
-Lavender House benefits from a central location, with excellent access to local parks, recreational facilities, and community activities that support positive development and social inclusion.
+South Staffordshire is a vibrant, well-connected part of the Midlands, offering a rich mix of green space, culture, and community an ideal place for young people to live, learn, and grow.
+Our home benefits from easy access to local parks, play areas, libraries, bowling and cinema trips, trampoline parks, and swimming at nearby leisure centres, supporting healthy routines and social inclusion.

 The Children We Care For